-In December, JPMorgan Chase chief US Economist Michael Feroli warned: “We think Texas will, at least, have a rough 2015 ahead, and is at risk of slipping into a regional recession”, CNN Money reported.
+In December, JPMorgan Chase’s Chief US Economist Michael Feroli warned: “We think Texas will, at least, have a rough 2015 ahead, and is at risk of slipping into a regional recession,” CNN Money reported.

-Following the painful recession of that period, it sought to diversify its economy so as to be less dependent on an occasionally volatile commodity like shale gas.
-Now, it’s attracted workers from other industries including medicine, finance, education and technology: Dallas Fort Worth’s office rental market is now more saturated by tech companies than any other industry.
-Plus, the oil sector has come a long way in those almost 30 years, having undergone significant technological changes that have increased both the efficiency and profitability of extraction.
-When the 1986 crash happened, the effect couldn’t be prevented from seeping into the real estate market: home prices dropped 14 percent from their peak, with Houston, the most energy-concentrated area, hit the hardest: housing permits nose dived a drastic 75 percent in the months following.
+Following the painful recession of that period, Texas sought to diversify its economy so as to be less dependent on an occasionally volatile commodity like shale gas.
+Now, it’s attracted workers from other industries including medicine, finance, education and technology.
+Dallas Fort Worth’s office rental market is now more saturated by tech companies than any other industry.
+Furthermore, the oil sector has come a long way in those almost-30 years, having undergone significant technological changes that have increased both the efficiency and profitability of extraction.
+When the 1986 crash happened, the effect couldn’t be prevented from seeping into the real estate market: home prices dropped 14 percent from their peak, with Houston, the most energy-concentrated area, hit the hardest.
+Housing permits nose dived a drastic 75 percent in the months following.

-So admittedly, it might not be a dramatic crash echoing that of 30 years prior, but even so, the price has tumbled by more than 40 percent in a worryingly short period of time, and that simply cannot be ignored.
-“There are some reasons to think it may not be as bad this time around, but there are even better reasons not be complacent about the risk of a regional recession in Texas”, Feroli added.
+Admittedly, it might not be a dramatic crash echoing that of 30 years prior.
+But even so, the price has tumbled by more than 40 percent in a worryingly short period of time, and that simply cannot be ignored.
+“There are some reasons to think it may not be as bad this time around, but there are even better reasons not be complacent about the risk of a regional recession in Texas,” Feroli added.

 Keeping a watchful eye

 Forecasts vary drastically.
-Credit Suisse warned that new home construction could tumble by as much as 20 percent in Texas this year, while Rutledge says that figure is between two to three percent, due to the ideal position the market already finds itself in.
-Quarter after quarter of unabated growth in the residential real estate market has prepared it well for an eventual slow down.
+Credit Suisse warned that new-home construction could tumble by as much as 20 percent in Texas this year, while Rutledge said the figure is between two to three percent, due to the ideal position the market already finds itself in.
+Quarter after quarter of unabated growth in the residential real estate market has prepared it well for an eventual slowdown.

-“We’ve been growing at an incredibly robust pace on multi-family rentals, at 8-10 percent for a few years now, so we had expected that to slow down anyway, as that momentum is simply not sustainable”, Rutledge added.
+“We’ve been growing at an incredibly robust pace on multi-family rentals, at eight to 10 percent for a few years now, so we had expected that to slow down anyway, as that momentum is simply not sustainable,” Rutledge added.

 According to Rutledge, the minimal impact on growth thus far is due to supply never having been able to catch up with demand throughout the industry’s peak.
 While six months worth of property supply is the standard recommendation for a healthy inventory, for single-family homes, Texas’ stands at three months even now.
 That figure drops to 2.7 months in Houston, where the highest concentration of energy companies can be found, so a decrease in activity will take even longer to throw that market into turmoil.